-Note: for each camera, the signal shown represents the exposure (high = shutter "open")
+Note: for each camera in Figure 4-3, the signal shown represents the exposure (high = shutter "open")

-Camera 1 is set for Falling Edge, at a 1x shutter (shortest shutter for that frame rate).
-This is not typical, but it is worstcase timing.
-Note that there is a 6μsec inter-frame time shown in the diagram.
-This time will vary depending on the camera's sensor.
+Camera 1 is set for Falling Edge, (a) 1x shutter (longest shutter for that frame rate).
+This is not typical, but it requires very accurate timing as there is only a 6μ sec inter-frame time as shown in the diagram.
+(Interframe timing will vary depending on the sensor type.)

-Camera 2 is set for Falling Edge, at a 2x shutter.
+Camera 2 is set for Falling Edge, (a) 2x shutter.
 Note that exposures for Camera 1 and Camera 2 begin at the same time.

-Camera 3 is set for Rising Edge, a 4x shutter and has a rate divisor of 3.
+Camera 3 is set for Rising Edge, (a) 4x shutter and has a rate divisor of 3.